-Aside from email marketing, flawless web design, SEO, and organic social media, Facebook ads are important.
+Aside from email marketing, flawless web design in Newport Beach, SEO, and organic social media, Facebook ads are important.
 There are billions of people who use Facebook every day, and if you place a targeted ad on the platform, your chances of reaching them skyrocket.
 This is a necessity — organic traffic on Facebook is almost non-existent.
 We’ll talk more about that later.

 Note: To be clear, when we’re referring to running ads on Facebook, we’re not talking about using the Boost button.
 We’re talking about going to business.facebook.com to create highly targeted ads from scratch.
 This is an important distinction!

 In case the benefits of Facebook ads are still vague to you, let’s talk more about why you need to be investing in them.
 Here are some of the benefits of Facebook ads that you need to know.

 11 Benefits of Facebook Ads

 1. The Facebook Advertising Platform Offers Robust Analytics